Edward-Wagstaffe/overthewire-bandit/level-2.md

 - Learned to list files using `ls`.
 - Learned to read a file using `cat`.
 - Learned that `-` is a special character in Linux, usually used for command options.
-- To access a file or directory named `-`, you must explicitly use `./-`, where `./` means “current directory.
+- To access a file or directory named `-`, you must explicitly use `./-`, where `./` means “current directory".

 <p align="center">